Adon (king)

 Philistia was traditionally a pentapolis, a group of five independent city states, which also controlled a number of villages, usually but not always in their general vicinity.
-These cities were Ashdod, Ashkelon, Ekron, Gath, and Gaza, though Gath disappeared from history after its apparent "capture" by Sargon II in 711 BC.
+These cities were Isdud, Ascalon, Ekron, Gath, and Gaza, though Gath disappeared from history after its apparent "capture" by Sargon II in 711 BC.
 King Adon is attested to by the Adon Papyrus, a letter he sent to the pharaoh warning of the Babylonian's advance and petitioning him to send troops to aid the city-state in resisting the Babylonian armies.
 The letter was written in Aramaic, somewhat unusual for the time, however, the name of Adon's city is not preserved as the entirety of the letter has not survived.
 Adon mentions sighting the Babylonians' encampment at "Aphek", however, there were several cities by that name at the time, and their locations are not all known with certainty.
 Generally, scholars consider two main candidates for Adon's kingdom: Ashkelon, or Ekron.

 Regardless of which city Adon ruled, resistance was ultimately futile: Philistia as a whole was definitively destroyed by Nebuchadnezzar's invasion by the end of 604 BC.
 The Philistines as a distinct people subsequently disappeared.
 Adon's fate is unknown.